 * Encountering a body of water barely deep enough to reach your knees (or ''lower'') [[EpicFail and not only still managing to drown yourself, but your entire wagon party.]]

 ** TruthInTelevision there.
-Some people (children especially) are so pathetic they can actually drown in ankle deep water.
+Some people (children especially) are so pathetically weak that they can actually ''drown'' in ankle-deep water.

 * Having a member of your wagon party break a limb or become inflicted with a nasty illness, only to tell them to either do extreme exercises or binge drink on laudanum to (somehow) cure themselves.